roq-messaging/RoQ/README.md

 Production
 ----------

-Ready for the deployment of your application ?
-We give provide an amazon script able to deploy a complete ROQ cluster automatically on amazon !
+Ready for the deployment of your application in the cloud ?
+We provide an amazon script able to deploy a complete ROQ cluster automatically !

 ### Prerequisite (get these packages via yum or apt-get):
 - ansible (tested with version 1.8.4)

 ### Configuration step

 First, you must set environment variables to allow ansible to communicate with your Amazon account:
 Run the following commands in the shell:
 ```